-For any class missed, the teacher may assign the student makeup work based on the instructional objectives for the subject or course and the needs of the individual student in mastering the essential knowledge and skills or in meeting subject or course requirements.
+A teacher may assign makeup work to a student who misses class based on instructional objectives and the needs of the student in mastering the essential knowledge and skills or meeting subject or course requirements.

-A student will be responsible for obtaining and completing the makeup work in a satisfactory manner and within the time specified by the teacher and in accordance with district and campus grading guidelines.
+The student will be responsible for obtaining and completing the makeup work within the time specified by the teacher.
 A student who does not make up assigned work within the time allotted by the teacher will receive a grade of zero for the assignment.

-While it might not be possible to obtain makeup work in advance, a student/parent is encouraged to speak with his or her teacher if the student/parent knows of an absence ahead of time.
+While it might not be possible to obtain makeup work in advance, a student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time.
 This includes absences for extracurricular activities.
 When applicable, the teacher and student may coordinate the timeline for completion and the activities required.